phalcon/documentation/docs/events.md

     }
 }
 ```
-Execute the code before the router, so we can determine if the user is logged in or not.
+Execute the code before the router so we can determine if the user is logged in or not.
 If not, forward them to the login page.

 ## Models
 Similar to Controllers, Models also act as listeners already registered in the events manager.
-As a result, you only need to create a method with the same name as a registered event, and it will be fired.
+As a result, you only need to create a method with the same name as a registered event and it will be fired.

 In the following example, we are use the `beforeCreate` event, to automatically calculate an invoice number: